tkelamis/HousingApp/README.md

 This is a house searching project that was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.2.
 It demonstrates the use of routing, data binding, http calls and single page practices

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.

 ## How to run

-After cloning, navigate to the terminal and run "json-server --watch db.json" at the root directrory
+After cloning, open the terminal and run "json-server --watch db.json" at the root directory.
+Then Run `ng serve`

 ## Further help